 - Lost income.
 If a plaintiff’s wound prevents him or her from returning to work, the plaintiff can sue for the wages he or she would have reasonably expected to earn had the amputation not occurred.

 Anyone who has suffered a traumatic amputation in the Scottsdale area or anywhere else in the state of Arizona needs reliable legal representation from an accomplished attorney to succeed in a lawsuit.
-At Bode & Collins, we offer our clients the full range of experience and resources you’d expect from a larger firm with the compassion and intimacy of a small-town firm.
-Reach out to our team if you have any questions about traumatic amputation cases in Arizona or if you’d like to discuss your situation with one of our attorneys.
+At The Law Office of Chris Bode, we offer our clients the full range of experience and resources you’d expect from a larger firm with the compassion and intimacy of a small-town firm.
+Reach out to our team if you have any questions about traumatic amputation cases in Arizona or if you’d like to discuss your situation with one of our team members.